-• A 2015 report by the Institute of Physics (UK) has found that co-educational schools need to do more to tackle sexist banter and attitudes that discourage girls from pursuing careers in science.
-The Opening Doors report found that many of the schools were “inadvertently reinforcing the notion that certain subjects were harder than others” and that girls “lack ability” and “innate talent” in certain subjects, and this was “particularly true for girls contemplating mathematics and the physical sciences”.
+• A 2015 report by the Institute of Physics (UK) found that co-ed schools need to do more to tackle sexist banter and attitudes that discourage girls from pursuing careers in science.
+The Opening Doors report found that many schools were “inadvertently reinforcing the notion that certain subjects were harder than others” and that girls “lack ability” and “innate talent” in certain subjects, and this was “particularly true for girls contemplating mathematics and the physical sciences”.
 In addition, timetabling constraints in many schools reinforced gender stereotypes through offering subjects in blocks that send “a strong message about the types of courses that are taken by boys and girls”.

 • Schneeweis and Zweimüller (2012) showed that Austrian girls studying in classes with a higher proportion of girls were more likely to choose to study in a technical (vocational) school at age 14.
 They concluded that “in more female environments, girls are less restrained by gender stereotypes and are more likely to consider traditional male school types and careers” (p.
 490).

 • In their study of female engineering students at a Sydney university, Tully and Jacobs concluded that: “Single gender classes may provide a learning environment where the female voice is not marginalised.
 The personal attributes of the teachers, most notably their encouragement, care and availability, appeared to motivate these female students from single gender schools to excel” (2010, p.
 464).

 • Alice Sullivan, a British academic, found that: “Girls at single-sex schools were less likely to see themselves as ‘below average’ in maths and science”.
 She also noted that single-sex schooling “generally promoted a gender-atypical self-concept” (2009, p.
 281).